Why we differ from the mainstream Wedding Photography in MN

 Some landscape promised special memories (such as North of Duluth), I would be happy to pack my camera bag and offer the couple a long coverage of their day capturing every single moment.

-Indeed, the 10,000 State, offer few, but, some charming landscape.
+The 10,000 State offer few, but some charming landscape.
 It starts from Duluth and spread to the frontier with Canada, including the shore of the Superior Lake.
-The South-East , and South-West of the State, also feature some nice landscape, with hills and bluff.
+The South-East, and South-West of the State, also feature some nice landscape, with hills and bluff.

-In other words, if you are planning to get married in the middle of nowhere because there is an amazing scenery or outstanding resort, then you might consider doing a destination wedding.
-In other words, you want nothing but the beautiful quality.
+If you are planning to get married in the middle of nowhere because there is an amazing scenery or outstanding resort, then you might do a destination wedding.
+You want nothing but the beautiful quality.
 And in this scenario, making your vendor travel to your destination is logical and even recommended.

 3/ Let’s shake Myths about imagery

-If you are looking for a talented professional photographer in doing amazing portraits in MN, be aware that talent is the result of a hardworking personality.
-It’s a constant research of improvement, and paying attention to the details.
+If you are looking for a talented professional photographer in doing amazing portraits in MN, be aware that talent results from a hardworking personality.
+It’s a constant research of improvement and paying attention to the details.

 The romantic conception of the artist being touched by God’s grace is a myth.